 With so much potential at your disposal, visiting Greece might sound intimidating in terms of finding the best things to do, see, and experience.

 That's why we have accumulated a list of the top things to do in Greece if you want to have an authentic experience and a lot of stories to tell afterward.

 Ancient ruins in Athens

 I know it sounds like the biggest cliche, but visiting the Acropolis should hold the top spot on your bucket list.

-Even if you don't consider yourself a history geek, the imposing sacred rock of the Acropolis and the architectural greatness of the Parthenon won't leave you untouched; it is no coincidence the Acropolis is considered the most important archaeological site in Greece and one of the most important in the world!
+Even if you don't consider yourself a history geek, the imposing sacred rock of the Acropolis and the architectural greatness of the Parthenon won't leave you untouched; it is no coincidence the Acropolis is considered the most important Greek ruins and one of the most important in the world!

 The Acropolis is surrounded by pathways and allows you to walk freely around the monument and enjoy its greatest features, including the Propylaea, the Odeon of Herodes Atticus, the Old Temple of Athena, the Erechtheum, the Temple of Athena Nike, and the famous Parthenon among others.